Newquay-Surf-Life-Saving-Club/newquay-surf-life-saving-club.github.io/content/training/_index.md

 Members are expected to provide their own:
 - Wetsuit
 - Swimming costume
-- Club cap (provided with membership)
+- Club cap (can purchase through club)
 - Goggles

 ## Coaching Team